Demez/QuiverProjectCreator/README.md

 `/verbose` Enable verbose console output

-`/hidewarnings` Hide any warnings found in the project scripts
+`/hidewarnings` Hide console output of any mistakes found in the project scripts

 `/showlegacyoptions` Show any Configuration options using the legacy key